Black garlic: Production and characteristics

 Black garlic is produced when heads of garlic or separated cloves are aged in an environment of controlled humidity (80 to 90%) at temperatures ranging from 60 to 90 °C for 15 to 90 days (typically 85% humidity at 70 °C for 40 days).
 No additives or preservatives are used and there is no burning of the garlic, with the dark color arising from a long-term, low temperature Maillard reaction.
 The cloves turn black and develop a sticky date-like texture.
 The sulfurous enzymes and amino acids in garlic cloves are converted to sugars during this Maillard process, reducing the typical garlic pungency in garlic aroma and flavor while creating new properties characteristic of black garlic.

 Bacterial endophytes capable of fermentation and with strong heat resistance have been identified in common garlic and black garlic.
 These may have relevance in black garlic production.

-Black garlic is different from black garlic oil (māyu) which is raw garlic cooked in oil on a stove.
+Black garlic is different from black garlic oil (māyu) which is unfermented garlic cooked in oil on a stove.

 Black garlic has a rich content of polyphenols, particularly hydroxycinnamic acid derivatives, which may contribute to its aroma and flavor.